Asthma Awareness & Management

 Is this course suitable for schools and early years settings?

 Yes.
-Asthma is common in children, and schools and early years settings often have responsibility for supporting pupils with asthma.
-This course helps staff understand their role, recognise symptoms and respond appropriately in line with safeguarding and duty of care responsibilities.
+Asthma is one of the most common conditions in children, and schools and early years settings carry specific responsibilities under the DfE’s Supporting Pupils at School with Medical Conditions statutory guidance (2017).
+This course helps staff understand their role, recognise symptoms, and respond in line with safeguarding and duty of care responsibilities.

 Can this training be tailored to our setting?